Sewelis (aka. Camelis 2) - a LIS for the Semantic Web

 A screenshot is worth a thousand words, and a screencast is worth a thousand screenshots!

 The following screencasts demonstrate typical use cases of Sewelis.
 They make use of the above dataset about films, extracted from DBpedia.
-They do not cover all features of Sewelis, and please keep in mind that this software is a prototype in constant evolution.
+They do not cover all features of Sewelis, and please keep in mind that this software is a prototype in constant evolution (the version that was used for the screencasts is here).

 This screencast presents the user interface, its different components, and what can be learned about a given selection of resources (here, films) by browsing the different facets.